dle8/MPI-Profiler/README.md

 # MPI-Profiler
-A fine-grain profiler for MPI programs that measures CPU time and MPI time in nanoseconds for each process using high-resolution timer from Chrono library.
+A fine-grain profiler for parallel MPI programs that measures CPU time and MPI time in nanoseconds for each process using high-resolution timer from Chrono library.

 # Run command